 Does Callington have any Public Conveniences and where are they located?

 Yes, the Public Conveniences are located in New Road opposite the Town Hall Building.
-The Town Council has recently taken over ownership from Cornwall Council and are responsible for their maintenance and cleaning.
+The Town Council has taken over ownership from Cornwall Council and are responsible for their maintenance and cleaning.
 They are locked every evening and re-opened, usually by 7.30am the next morning.
 They are kept closed on Sundays.
 Alternative facilities can be found at the Co-Op in New Road and Tesco on Tavistock Road.

 Someone has taken my recycling bags and box, where can I get replacements?